travigd/documentation/dotnet-api/connecting-to-a-server.md

 ### Logging

-The .NET API can log information to a number of different destinations.
-By default no logging is enabled.
+The .NET API can log information to different destinations.
+By default logging is not enabled.

 <table>
     <thead>